HaozeG/CS225/ComputingAssignment/CA2/README.md

 ### queuing

 Queuing is performed when they are added to central registry(when you type in `2`).
+At the same time, data would be arranged by B tree and
+B+ tree based on selected key.
 _Note: two week penalty is **added to the timestamp** when judging priority, which means it could be ignored if the priority can be judged by more important criteria like profession._

 #### Present priority letter